****** Skara Brae and Neolithic Science

 10, 9, 11 ?; note man-made parallels, left.
 (Clava)

 On rare occasions the cup marks are taken as the basis for other engravings but this happens seldom, as on the stone above, usually the cup-marked stones are untouched by chisels and were chosen for what they were, stones with a number, whatever it was, or with a star-formation, which they had, or had not yet, found.
-So the cup marks may relate to the carved balls because of their number, or their pattern.
+So the cup marks may relate to the carved balls because of their number, or their pattern of indentations.

 Recumbent Stone Circles (RSC)